-Concerns, questions, or complaints about Library programs should be directed to a Library staff member.
+Concerns, questions, or complaints about Library programs should be directed to the Library Director.
 Requests for reconsideration of a Library program will be handled in the same way that a request for reconsideration of any Library material would be, as outlined in the Collection Development section of this policy.